 The Captain approached me.
 “Ahh, James!
 We don’t seem to get what they are saying.
 Could you tell us anything about them?”

 Me and Caroline turned to see him.
 It was the first time I saw the consoles on the side wall, with various Tuhingans sitting and operating them.
-The consoles sat next to the opening that was the main entrance.
+The consoles sat next to the main entrance where this Tuhingan was standing.
 The Tuhingan looked at me and Caroline.
 “They are not human!
 James won’t know anything!”

 “How do you know this?”
 The Captain asked behind me.
 The human-like aliens continued talking.